All Products

 Important

-• The size of a disk that uses the master boot record (MBR) partition format is capped at 2 TiB.
-If your disk is larger than 2 TiB in size or the disk may be resized to larger than 2 TiB, use the GUID partition table (GPT) partition format.
+• The maximum size of a disk that uses the master boot record (MBR) partition format is 2 TiB.
+If the size of your disk exceeds 2 TiB or the disk may be resized to larger than 2 TiB, use the GUID partition table (GPT) partition format.

 • Parted can be used to create MBR partitions and GPT partitions. fdisk can be used to create only MBR partitions.